01 of 11

 Amiens, the capital of Picardy, has France’s largest Gothic cathedral (built 1220 to 1288).
 It’s beautifully lit up throughout December with a nightly son-et-lumiere making a wonderful background to the annual market in the heart of the city.

-The market itself is one of the largest in northern France with over 130 stalls plus children’s events in ‘Santa’s Grotto’.
-The theme this year is 'Scents of Winter'.
-With around 1 million visitors over the whole period, you'll find a wide range of gifts.
+The market itself is one of the largest in northern France with over 125 stalls plus children’s events in ‘Santa’s Grotto’.
 This is the place for unusual items like Le Creuset kitchenware, regionally made glass, and fish stalls groaning with the harvest of the sea.
-Local specialities include Beauvais chocolate and macaroons made in Amiens.
-The theme this year is Jules Vernes (whose house in the center of town is open to the public), so expect odd entertainment for children in the streets and an ice tower to clamber up.
-It takes place in the center of the city in Place Gambetta and rue de noyon and la rue... des 3 cailloux.
+Local specialities include Beauvais chocolate and macaroons made in Amiens. .
+It takes place in the center of the city in Place Gambetta and rue de noyon and la rue des 3 cailloux.

 More about Amiens